icons8/lunacy-docs/docs/support.md

 If you are running an older Windows version, you can try to do the same using your video card control panel.
 The figure below shows settings of an NVidia card.

 ![NVidia settings](public/faq-nvidia.png)

+**Note:** These settings won't work in the energy saving mode and with some system configurations.

 ### Objects and images on the canvas are stretching and/or flickering on scroll and zoom.
 How can I fix it?